caleb-llh/technical-notes/kubernetes-security.md

 ## tls
 - mtls used for communication across kube system components
-- upon start up (as a systemd service or pod), all kube system components requires specifying of
+- as start up command options (as a systemd service or pod), all kube system components requires specifying of
 	- ca cert, so as to validate each others' certs
 	- its server cert + key (if it's a server)
 	- its client cert + key (if it's a client)